 The petroleum industry has provided various challenges to the statistical system of Norway and following international recommendations has sometimes led to suboptimal results.
 Some topics that would seem to be rather elementary have turned out to be rather challenging.
 Changes and improvements are continuously being made.
 The Norwegian way of doing things will not be optimal for all countries.
 How the industry is structured and located (land-based/offshore), the structure of the statistical system, regulations around data access and data collection tools will vary.
 Processes and methods must be adapted to local conditions, while also ensuring alignment with international reporting.

 This report provides information on the “how and why” of petroleum statistics.
 Hopefully it can contribute to more and better petroleum sector statistics, thus making quality information available to the public.
 In the end statistics is an important contributor to knowledge based policy discussion and policy making.

-Authors: Julie L. Hass, John Åge Haugen, Vibeke Oestreich Nielsen, Vebjørn Aalandslid, Robin Choudhury and Ellen Cathrine Kiøsterud
+Julie L. Hass, John Åge Haugen, Vibeke Oestreich, Nielsen, Vebjørn Aalandslid, Robin Choudhury and Ellen Cathrine Kiøsterud